PipedreamHQ/pipedream/docs/docs/errors/README.md

 The total size of `console.log()` statements, [step exports](/workflows/steps/#step-exports), and the original event data sent to workflows and sources cannot exceed a combined size of `{{$site.themeConfig.FUNCTION_PAYLOAD_LIMIT}}`.
 If you produce logs or step exports larger than this - for example, passing around large API responses, CSVs, or other data - you may encounter a **Function Payload Limit Exceeded** in your workflow.

 Often, this occurs when you pass large data between steps using [step exports](/workflows/steps/#step-exports).
 You can avoid this error by [writing that data to the `/tmp` directory](/workflows/steps/code/nodejs/working-with-files/#writing-a-file-to-tmp) in one step, and [reading the data into another step](/workflows/steps/code/nodejs/working-with-files/#reading-a-file-from-tmp), which avoids the use of step exports and should keep you under the payload limit.

+Pipedream also compresses the function payload from your workflow, which can yield roughly a 2x-3x increase in payload size (somewhere between `12MB` and `18MB`), depending on the data.

 ### JSON Nested Property Limit Exceeded